Despicoder/anima/README.md

-Here's a physics simulation code in pygame based on the colliding blocks problem video created by YouTube channel 3Blue1Brown.
+(This is my first Git Repository) Here's a physics simulation code in pygame based on the colliding blocks problem video created by YouTube channel 3Blue1Brown.
 Another code numerically evaluates the number of collisions for a given mass ratio.